 There are a lot of opinions about using tech in the classroom.
-Not all technologies are created equal, but personally, I’ve found that one in particular has risen far above the rest in education: video.
+Not all technologies are created equal, but personally, I’ve found one in particular has risen far above the rest in education: classroom video.

 To explain why, let me tell you a story.
 Many years ago, one of our cooperating teachers submitted an evaluation that was . . . the tiniest bit awkward.
 She was reflecting on a lesson that featured one of our female health student teachers explaining the reproductive system.
 The cooperating teacher’s first written comment was pretty general, addressing the off-task talking of the students during the lesson.
 But her second comment said, “I liked the visual that you did with your body to represent the female anatomy.”
 As I reviewed this evaluation I was speechless.
 I didn’t dare ask either the student teacher or the cooperating teacher about the “visual” they were referencing.